top of page

 Purgatory is sometimes described as a process of “purification”.
 This is correct enough but it is vague.
 This is why I use economic terms.
 It may be crude but it does illustrate justice.
 (Even Jesus used economic terms in the Gospels.)

-The idea is simple.
-Suppose, in temporal terms, one did 10 “units” of bad things.
-If possible, one should directly address the problem and rectify it.
-Often, that is impossible or impractical.* But by doing 10 units of good or at least making the effort will restore the balance in economic terms.
-If those 10 units of bad things puts one at –10, then 10 units of good effort will bring one back up to 0.
+If those 10 units of bad things put one at –10, then 10 units of good effort will bring one back up to 0.
 And if after that one just happens to get hit by a car and suffers 5 units of pain and inconvenience, then that would put one at +5 assuming they bear it well.
 It is the effort or “suffering” that matters.

 As mentioned before, only Christ can pay for the infinite price so only He can deal with the infinite aspects attached to those 10 (temporal) units of bad things (and all other units of bad things).
 Nevertheless, the temporal (finite) demerit cannot be ignored.
 Throughout one’s life, this balance is dynamic, an ongoing aggregate like a +/– sports stat.
 Imagine a graph where the plot goes up every time one does something good and down every time one does something bad.

 Suppose one accepts Christ as Lord and Savior but is in the negative (<0) at the time of their death.
-God is just and justice demands everything be accounted for.
+God is just and justice demands everything to be accounted for.
 On the one hand, He has his own word to account for.
 According to His promise, if one accepts Him as Savior, then one will be forgiven and saved (go to Heaven).
 On the other hand, if He expects us to behave justly in this life, if we are permitted to suffer in this life, then all that has to be accounted for as well.

 The idea of Purgatory is simple if one accepts the reality of temporal (finite) merit and demerit.
 One doesn’t need Scripture to prove it but I will nonetheless try to address it in the next three parts.

-I finish this part with one final argument, another form of the above.
+I finish this article with one final argument, another form of the above.
 It is a question that a child in Sunday school may ask since children can have a very strong sense of justice:

 What happens to the bad guy who has been bad all his life but then converts on his deathbed?
 Does he go straight to Heaven as well?
 Why should he?